-It is noted that both persons commenting on the application have referred to the fact that they consider that the proposals for student accommodation would have a negative impact upon the locality.
+As with the application for the first phase of the development of the wider site, officers appreciate that the incorporation of additional student accommodation would be an emotive issue, particularly as there were concerns with that application that students could have a negative impact upon the locality.
 However, as alluded to in the relevant policies above, the incorporation of student housing within the redevelopment of the site is an appropriate use, as the site is located within the Central Mixed Use Area where such uses are acceptable.
-Furthermore, there is now no requirement for developers to evidence a need for student accommodation linked to the demand for students but it is still necessary to consider the implications of that use, which will be dealt with elsewhere in this report.